What we collect

 Job and volunteer applicants, current and former PARCS employees

 When individuals apply to work at ICO, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing them beforehand unless the disclosure is required by law.

 Personal information about unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
-We may retain de-personalized statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.
+We may retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

 Once a person has taken up employment with the ICO, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment with ICO has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 We will not sell, distribute or lease your personal information to third parties unless we have your permission, in order to adhere to safeguarding/vulnerable adult policies and/or are required to do so by law.

 PARCS tries to be as open as it can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
 If we do hold information about you we will:

 - tell you why we are holding it;

 - tell you who it could be disclosed to; and